Jacques Kupfermann: Marriage, Woodstock and England

 Jacques married Jeannette (née Weitz), an English anthropologist and writer, in 1964.
 They met in New York on a blind date set up by the cartoonist Robert Grossman and his wife Donna.
 At that time, Jeannette was working as research librarian for the Wenner-Gren Foundation for Anthropological Research, while studying at Columbia University for her master's degree.
 It was love at first sight with Jacques proposing on their second date and Jeannette accepting.
 They married a few months later in London.
 On their return to the States they moved to Woodstock, New York – then a renowned artist's colony – and their son Elias was born in nearby Kingston in 1965.

 For a while they kept homes in both Woodstock and London, where their second child Mina was born (1967), but finally settled in England in 1970, moving from London to a large Regency house in Maidenhead where Jacques had his studio.

 In 1974 Jacques held his first one-man exhibition in the UK at the Thackeray Gallery, Kensington and he continued to exhibit in the US mainly in New Orleans, Princeton and Woodstock, drawing much inspiration from the North Cornish coastline.
 In 1972 the couple bought a small fisherman's cottage in Port Isaac as a holiday home and base for Jacques’ painting.

-As well as his affinity to the bleak grandeur of Cornwall, Jacques grew to love the more gentle Thames valley and riverside vistas and his own garden, full of unruly foliage, giant poppies and wild marguerites, provided an ever-changing landscape which he drew upon often.
+As well as his affinity to Cornwall, Jacques also described to have affection for the Thames valley, riverside vistas and his own garden, full of foliage, giant poppies and wild marguerites.

-By the time Jacques became ill in the 1980s, he had also built up a solid reputation as a fine portrait painter with his portraits exhibiting many of the same distinct characteristics as his landscapes, now exhibited extensively throughout the world.
+By the time Jacques became ill in the 1980s, he had also built up a solid reputation as a portrait painter with his portraits exhibiting many of the same distinct characteristics as his landscapes.

 He had also, in the 1950s, designed ballet sets for the Princeton ballet – notably for Coppélia and Under Milk Wood, though only a few photographs survive of these.
-A great ballet-lover, he was to form a close friendship with the renowned ballet designer Nicholas Georgiadis in the 1970s.
+He later formed a close friendship with the ballet designer Nicholas Georgiadis in the 1970s.

-A keen member of the Chelsea Arts Club, he would spend much time meeting friends there towards the end of his life.
+As a member of the Chelsea Arts Club, he would spend much time meeting friends there towards the end of his life.

-It was perhaps an apt symbol that 1987, the year of his death, was also the year of the worst hurricane the UK had ever seen, uprooting many old and magnificent trees.
-The tree had always had a very special meaning for Jacques as borne out by so many of his paintings – perhaps something to do with their enduring strength, their ever-changing light and shade, their rootedness, their solitary nature – very much characteristics of Jacques himself.